-- It’s rare that a Maltese driver will speak English, so be sure to write down your destination to minimise any communication errors.
+- Maltese drivers don't always speak English, so be sure to write down your destination to minimise any communication errors.

 - There’s a nighttime surcharge of €2 for travelling from 22:00 to 06:00.

-As only the white taxis are official in Malta, we suggest only taking this kind of cab while on the island.
-White taxis are regulated and must comply with strict government licensing and safety regulations.
-However, if you do experience any threats, scams or overcharging, be sure to note down the taxi ID number and ask for your receipt, then report it to the Malta Police Association by calling +35 621 232 892.
+If you do experience bad service, scams or overcharging, be sure to note down the taxi ID number and ask for your receipt, then report it to the taxi company or the Malta Police Union by calling +35 621 232 892.